-An SLA's reported status in the Global Scan panel includes the following in the form of progress bars: the percentage of the Monitoring Period that has expired, and the percentage of allowable downtime consumed during the Monitoring Period.
-(See Viewing All SLAs for information about SLA information in the Global Scan panel.)
+An SLA's reported status on the Global Scan dashboard includes the following in the form of progress bars: the percentage of the Monitoring Period that has expired, and the percentage of allowable downtime consumed during the Monitoring Period.
+(See Viewing All SLAs for information about SLA information on the Global Scan dashboard.)

 An SLA will reach a critical state when its allowable downtime has been depleted.
 An SLA will reach a warning-level state when its allowable downtime, at the current rate of use, will be depleted before the compliance period has ended.
-These states, and their conditions under which they happen, are shown in the Global Scan status display.
+These states, and their conditions under which they happen, are shown on Global Scan.